pred12/Google-classroom-background-color-changer/README.md

 Name the subject "Background-Color:Error"

 ### IMPORTANT!
-If you refresh the page, this will not save!
+If you refresh the page, it will not change colors!

 ##### Extras,
 I would recommend pining the tab,